bzz/LangID/README.md

 # collec data, get languages
 ./extract_files.sh

+# stats: lang, number of lines, number of files
-q -d";" "SELECT c1,COUNT(1) as cnt FROM ./files_all.csv GROUP BY c1 ORDER BY cnt DESC"
+q -d";" "SELECT c1, SUM(c3) as s, COUNT(1) as cnt FROM ./files_all.csv GROUP BY c1 ORDER BY cnt DESC" q -d";" "SELECT c1, SUM(c3) as s, COUNT(1) as cnt FROM ./files_all.csv GROUP BY c1 ORDER BY s DESC"

 # extract features
 ./prep.py